Morlock52/ai-document-processor/docs/operations-manual.md

 - Store `.env` outside version control.
 - Rotate `OPENAI_API_KEY` and storage credentials regularly.
 - Limit database users to least privilege (read/write for app, admin for maintenance).

+### 3.4 Access Control
+- **Default:** Login is disabled on first install so operators can verify the pipeline quickly.
+- **Enable via UI:** Open the homepage, find the **Access control** card, enter a passcode twice, and click **Enable login**.
+An overlay prompt will then appear for future sessions.
+- **API endpoints:**
+  - `GET /api/v1/auth/status` — returns whether login is required and if a passcode is configured.
+  - `PUT /api/v1/auth/settings/login` — set `require_login=true` with a `passcode` to enable, or `false` to disable.
+  - `POST /api/v1/auth/login` — exchange the passcode for a bearer token; required when the lock is on.
+- **Reset:** If the passcode is lost, send `require_login=false` to `/auth/settings/login` from a trusted environment to reopen the UI, then re-enable with a fresh passcode.

 ## 4. Day-to-Day Operations